Many Christians today are oblivious of their history. Books have been re-written; facts have been covered up and our generation is kept ignorant.

 The Father of the Inquisition

-The popes got their models for the Inquisition from Augustine of Hippo (354-430).
-He contended against the Donatists who believed that the church ought to be separate from the world and consist only of true Christians.
-But Augustine believed both Christians and non-Christians were to be in the church because the Catholic church was God’s kingdom on earth and she should use the state as her secular arm of dealing with heretics.
-He wrote:
+The Popes got their models for the Inquisition from Augustine of Hippo (354-430).
+During his time, he contended against the Donatists who believed that the church ought to be separate from the world and consist only of true Christians.

-To Augustine, “whoever was not found within the Church was not asked the reason, but was to be corrected and converted…” (Petilian 2:85:189).
-But his legacy of forced conversion and abuse of Luke 14:23 contradict his other teachings on determinism and irresistible grace.
-Thus, a historian observed: “The questing, sensitive youth had become the father of the inquisition.”
-(W.C Frend, The Rise of Christianity, 672).
+To Augustine, “whoever was not found within the Church was not asked the reason, but was to be corrected and converted.”
+His legacy of forced conversion and abuse of Luke 14:23 however contradict his other teachings on determinism and irresistible grace.

 The Extent of the Inquisition

 In 1184, the Synod of Verona made it a law for heretics to be burnt at stake.
-There were also direct wars against the “heretics.”
-In 1209, the city of Beziers was taken by men promised by the pope that they would bypass purgatory after death.
+There were also direct wars against “heretics.”
+In 1209, for instance, the city of Beziers was taken by men promised by the pope that they would bypass purgatory after death.
 Sixty thousand people perished in this crusade and blood flowed on the streets.
-(R. W Thompson, The Papacy and the Civil Power, 418)

-In 1229, 32000 Albigenses were killed and had their properties stolen.
+In 1229, thirty-two thousand Albigenses were killed and had their properties stolen.
 There were also “witch trials” as reflected in Pope Innocent VIII’s bull:

-“Men and women straying from the Catholic faith have abandoned themselves to devils, incubi and succubi [demonic sex partners], and by their incantations, spells, conjurations … have slain infants yet in the mother’s womb, as also the offspring of cattle, have blasted the produce of the earth…” (quoted in The Dark Side of the Papacy, 182).
+“Men and women straying from the Catholic faith have abandoned themselves to devils, incubi and succubi [demonic sex partners], and by their incantations, spells, conjurations … have slain infants yet in the mother’s womb, as also the offspring of cattle, have blasted the produce of the earth…”

 After 10,000 French Protestants were massacred in Paris on “St Bartholomew’s Day” in 1572, the French king went to Mass to give thanks (to God?) for all the heretics that were slain.
 The papal court received the news with great rejoicing and pope Gregory XIII went to the church of St Louis to give thanks.
 A coin was minted by the pope to commemorate this event.

-In Spain, the Inquisition “became a state instrument, almost a national institution, like bullfighting, a mystery to foreigners but popular among the natives” (Paul Johnson, History of Christianity, 1976, 255).
 The Spanish Inquisition also targeted tens of thousands of Jews and Moors.
 Emelio Martinez wrote that “In just one year, 1481, and just in Seville, the Holy Office [of the Inquisition] burned 2000 persons; the bones and effigies of another 2000 … and another 16,000 were condemned to varying sentences.”
-(The Tablet, Nov 5, 1938).

-Modern Catholic apologists dismiss these historical evidences and claim only 3,000 people died.
-One of them even declared that no one died!
-They have taken an oath of allegiance to defend their “church” at the cost of history or reason.
+Modern Catholic apologists dismiss these historical evidence and claim only 3,000 people died.
+One even argued that no one died!
+They have taken an oath of allegiance to defend their “church” at the cost of history and truth.